aws-samples/amazon-ivs-clip-manifest/README.md

 - AWS CLI ([Installing or updating the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html))
 - AWS SAM CLI ([Installing the AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html))
 - NodeJS ([Installing Node.js](https://nodejs.org/))

-**AWS Account:**
-- 1. If you do not have an AWS account, please see [How do I create and activate a new Amazon Web Services account?](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)
+- AWS Account: If you do not have an AWS account, please see [How do I create and activate a new Amazon Web Services account?](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)
-- 2. Log into the [AWS console](https://console.aws.amazon.com/) *Note: If you are logged in as an IAM user, ensure your account has permissions to create and manage the necessary resources and components for this application.*

 ## Getting Started